If you found one of these in your birth fair goodie bag you may be wondering just what combs have to do with birth and babies…

-GATE CONTROL THEORY — This theory says that the brain can only pay attention so many sensations at once.
+GATE CONTROL OF PAIN THEORY — This theory says that the brain can only pay attention so many sensations at once.
 Pressure on the nerve pathways of the hand reach the brain faster, and crowd out the abdominal pain signals.
+Sterile Water injections and TENS units work on the same principle.

-REFLEXOLOGY AND ACUPRESSURE — Meridians, or energy pathway, weave all across our bodies, including the palm.
-Pressing on these pathways allows healing energy to flow.
-The acupressure points across the palm, at the base of the fingers, correlate to the uterus which may help labor progress.
-We find that while in labor we tend to stimulate these points without thinking; by holding hands with our partners or doulas, by gripping bed rails, bed posts or the edge of the tub, tugging on a rebozo, or clutching the bed clothes, but that using combs is the most efficient way to do so intentionally.
+REFLEXOLOGY — In her book Special Delivery author Rahima Baldwin suggests that the points across the palm, at the base of the fingers, correlate to the uterus and that stimulating these points may help labor progress.
+While those in labor tend to stimulate these points without consciously thinking about it by holding hands with their partners or doulas, gripping bed rails or the edge of the tub, tugging on a rebozo, or clutching the bed clothes, using combs may be an efficient way to do so intentionally.

-PSYCHOLOGY — Because the laboring woman is in control of the the combs, she may feel less out of control of the sensations of labor.
+PSYCHOLOGY — Because the laboring person is in control of the the combs, they may feel less out of control of the sensations of labor.
+Being able to control the strength of the TENS unit may also have a similar benefit.

 BREASTFEEDING — Our friend Megan of Blue Ridge Breastfeeding reminded us how useful a comb is after birth, too!
 Dragging a comb down the breast can be an effective way to break up, or even prevent clogged ducts.
 These combs might be a little sharp for this practice, and we suggest one with wider and more blunt teeth.